 Passive House Principles

 Passive building comprises a set of design principles used to attain a quantifiable and rigorous level of energy efficiency within a specific quantifiable comfort level.
-“Maximize your gains, minimize your losses” summarizes the approach.
+"Optimize your gains and losses" based on climate summarizes the approach.
 To that end, a passive building is designed and built in accordance with these five building-science principles:

 - Employs continuous insulation throughout its entire envelope without any thermal bridging.